-In the past there were only the automatic and the manual transmission but as you can see there are a good amount of transmission technologies to choose from in the present.
-From these, the manual transmission sticks out as the favorite of the average car enthusiast, however cars with stick shifts are beginning to die out.
+In the past, there were only automatic and manual transmissions but as you can see there are a good amount of transmission technologies to choose from in the present.
+From there, the manual transmission sticks out as the favorite of the average car enthusiast, however, cars with stick shifts are beginning to die out.

 In 2020 only 41 out of the 327 new car models sold in the United States included a manual transmission option.
 This ratio of 13% is alarming when compared to the 2011 data from Edmunds: according to their data,37% of the new models came with a manual option.
 So if you are an enthusiast and don’t want it to completely disappear you should buy cars that have a manual transmission.

 Here is a list of the 2020 models that still have a manual transmission:

 - BMW M2

 - Chevrolet Camaro (all body styles)

 - Fiat 124 Spider

 - Ford Mustang (all body styles), Shelby GT350